sydasif/python-book/docs/source/03_collection/02_list.md

 ['Sunday', 'Monday', 'Friday']
 ```

 Lists are used in Python where programmers need to work with many related values.
-They help in condensing the code by keeping the related data together hence allowing the programmer to perform the same functions and operations on multiple values at once.
-Each item in the list corresponds to a given index number.
+They help in reducing the code by keeping the related data together, allowing it to perform the same functions and operations on multiple values at once.
+Each item in the list links to a given index number.
 The index is an integer value starting from `0`.
 An example of a list is given below:

 ```py
 a = [100, "bottles", ["on", "the", "earth"]]